-All 10 Chapters conducted a Key Success Factor Analysis (KSFA).
-With only two exceptions, the Chapters had some of the lowest KSFA scores recorded by any community in the United States.
+All nine Chapters conducted a Key Success Factor Analysis (KSFA).
+With only one exception, the Chapters had some of the lowest KSFA scores recorded by any community in the United States.
 In short, the Navajo Thaw Region lacks the assets, capital, expertise, governing authority, infrastructure and access to land in order to have an economy.

-The two exceptions are the Nahata Dziil Commission Governance and the Administrative Area of the Tuba City Chapter.
+The exception is the Administrative Area of the Tuba City Chapter.
 Why is this?
-Because these two areas are basically federal government-administrated refugee camps.
-With oversight and assistance from the Federal Government, they have enjoyed some semblance of a locally-generated economy.
-The following three "community thumbprints" illustrate these effects.
+Because this area is basically federal-governmentadministrated refugee camp.
+With oversight and assistance from the Federal Government, Tuba City has enjoyed some semblance of a locally-generated economy.
+The following two "community thumbprints" illustrate this effect.
 The narrative on the next page provides more detail.